A quantum algorithm for solving 0-1 Knapsack problems: Preliminaries

-Our quantum algorithm for solving 0-1-KP operates entirely on the aforementioned composite register and a few ancilla qubits, thereby admitting a quasi-exponential memory saving relative to dynamic programming-based solvers like COMBO.
-The quantum routine is fundamentally based on two main ingredients: \begin{itemize} \item[1.] a state preparation circuit that creates a superposition of all valid paths along with their total profit and remaining capacity as composite quantum states. \item[2.] an augmented version of quantum amplitude amplification\cite{Brassard2002QuantumAmplitudeAmplificationAndEstimation} which increases the success probability of measuring the optimal solution while avoiding endless loops. \end{itemize}
+Our quantum algorithm for solving 0-1-KP operates entirely on the aforementioned composite register.
+The quantum routine is fundamentally based on two main ingredients: \begin{itemize} \item[1.] a state preparation circuit that creates a superposition of all valid paths along with their total profit and remaining capacity as composite quantum states. \item[2.] an augmented quantum amplitude amplification \cite{Brassard2002QuantumAmplitudeAmplificationAndEstimation} which increases the success probability of measuring the optimal solution while avoiding endless loops. \end{itemize}